radeshmm/ganesha/README.txt

 ---- NESTED OBJECTS AND LISTS -----

-Objects and lists can be nested as need to create complex data structures.
+Objects and lists can be nested as needed to create complex data structures.

 Simple example: